att-innovate/firework/README.md

 ## Prerequisites

-Although not explicitly listed as a step, you should already have a project in mind, or at least an idea of which algorithm or software you wish to accelerate.
-For me, that's Protocol Buffer serialization as described in the introduction.
+Although not explicitly listed as a step, you should already have a project in mind, or at least an idea of which algorithm or software you want to accelerate.
+Otherwise, follow along with my choice of Protocol Buffers as described in the introduction and used throughout this tutorial.

 ### 1. Choosing a development board